sts10/sts10.github.io/_posts/2017-06-27-keepassxc-setup-guide.md

 ### Syncing options

 If you want keep you KeePass database synchronized across multiple devices, you'll need to share your database between those devices.
-The easiest way to do that is to use a cloud storage service like [Google Drive](https://www.google.com/drive/download/) or [Dropbox](https://www.dropbox.com/).
+The easiest way to do that is to use a cloud storage service like [Google Drive](https://www.google.com/drive/download/), [Dropbox](https://www.dropbox.com/), or iCloud.
 You simply move your KeePass database (which, remember, is well-encrypted) into a folder on your Google Drive or Dropbox.

-If you're wary of your password database being stored on servers you don't own, you could explore [Syncthing](https://syncthing.net/), a program that keeps a folder or multiple folders "in-sync" across multiple computers that you own.
-(Think Dropbox but without the Dropbox server involved.)
+If you're wary of your password database being stored on servers you don't own, you can explore other options like [Syncthing](https://syncthing.net/), a program that keeps a folder or multiple folders "in-sync" across multiple computers that you own (think Dropbox but without the Dropbox server involved.)
 However note that Syncthing involves a bit more set up (I wrote [a getting started guide to Syncthing a few weeks ago](https://sts10.github.io/2017/05/24/getting-started-with-syncthing.html) if you want a quick preview of what you'd be getting into).

 To access your passwords from a smartphone, you'll need to use an app that can open KeePass databases.
-There are a handful for both iOS and Android, but I haven't used any of them so I won't comment further.
+There are a handful of such apps for both iOS and Android, but I haven't used any of them so I won't comment further.

 ### Using Groups